GooTechnologies/learn/courses/beginner/4/index.md

 title: Beautify the scene
 part: 4
 thumbnail: /courses/beginner/4/thumbnail.jpg
-scene_partfinished: 3ca61686b4b94092bbfe872d761aa188.scene
+scene_partfinished: 2826d587605e486f9e9c9fd031526153.scene
-tags: entity, transformation, scale, rotate, translate, duplication
+tags: asset, material, texture, color, texture placement, ambient, skybox
-achievements: What entities are, How to add entities, Transformation, Duplicating entities
+achievements: Importing assets, Materials, Textures, Changing colors, Skyboxes
 description: In this part we're going to add a material to the Moon surface, the Moon station and the Earth.
 We're also going to add the starry sky to our scene.
 ---
 # The Moon surface